jonathan-grossman/Terrorism-Event-Data/README.md

 #

-This is the online appendix for the article &quot;The Quantitative Study of Terrorist Events: Challenges and Opportunities&quot; by Jonathan Grossman and Ami Pedahzur, which will be published in the _Oxford Encyclopedia of International Criminology_.
-I will post a link to the article once it is published.
+This is the online appendix for the article [&quot;The Quantitative Study of Terrorist Events: Challenges and Opportunities&quot;](https://oxfordre.com/criminology/view/10.1093/acrefore/9780190264079.001.0001/acrefore-9780190264079-e-568) by Jonathan Grossman and Ami Pedahzur, which was published in the _Oxford Research Encyclopedia of Criminology and Criminal Justice_ in May 2020.

 This repository contains the following files: